akc42/html-editor/README.md

 -   **range**: The [W3C Range object](https://developer.mozilla.org/en-US/docs/Web/API/Range) representing the desired selection.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### moveCursorToStart

 Removes any current selection and moves the cursor to the very beginning of the document.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### moveCursorToEnd

 Removes any current selection and moves the cursor to the very end of the document.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### saveUndoState